-- Clarifying any questions the Senior candidates may have regarding the evaluation. - On-the-hill organizing, maintaining the time schedule and ensuring the group of candidates is at the right place at the right time. - Following the evaluation the advocate will also complete the Senior Alpine Evaluation - Candidate Feedback form (Appendix V).
+- Clarifying any questions the Senior candidates may have regarding the evaluation. - Acting as the primary communication conduit between the candidates and the lead evaluator. - On-the-hill organizing, maintaining the time schedule and ensuring the group of candidates is at the right place at the right time. - Following the evaluation the advocate will also complete the Senior Alpine Evaluation Feedback (Appendix I)